 Open your Bible and read Revelation 2:1-7.
 As you read, ask yourself, “In what ways am I like the believers who first received this letter?”

-As you think about how personal of a letter this is, from Jesus to the church at Ephesus, you may be tempted to think, “It sure would be nice if Jesus could send me a letter.
+As you think about how personal Jesus’s letter is, you may be tempted to think, “It sure would be nice if Jesus could send me a letter giving me specific guidance.
 It sure would be helpful if He would write a letter to our church.
 It would really be simpler to know what He affirms and what we need to correct.”
+But He has!

-Just 30 years before John received the revelation of Jesus, which we know of as the book of Revelation, the Holy Spirit wrote and sent another letter to the same church in the city of Ephesus.
+Just thirty years before John received the revelation of Jesus, which we know of as the Book of Revelation, the Spirit, whom Jesus promised would come, sent another letter to the same church in the city of Ephesus.
 Since both letters are part of God’s inspired Word we know and believe that they were also intended for us.
 “All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work” (2 Tim 3:16-17).
-We have everything we need to know about what Jesus sees, and wants to see, in our lives and in the life of our churches.
+Through God’s Word, we can know what Jesus sees—and wants to see—in our lives and our churches.

-- A person committed to living in a manner worthy of the calling of God in the gospel (vv.
-1-6)
+- Commit to live in a manner worthy of the calling of God (vv.
+1-6).

-- A person committed to the process of being equipped to be fruitful and mature members so that the body is built up in love (vv.
-11-16)
+- Commit to being equipped by your church leaders to be a fruitful and mature member, so that the body is built up in love (vv.
+11-16).

-- A person committed to the never-ending need to discipline themselves to lay aside the old self, and its ways, and put on the new self which is the likeness of God (vv.
-17-32)
+- Commit to the never-ending need to discipline yourself to lay aside the old self and its ways, and put on the new self which is the likeness of God (vv.
+17-32).